xcat2/confluent-docs/docs/confluentvxcat.md

 In Confluent, each collective member root public key is added to deployed authorized_keys, to enable ssh from any collective member to any node. root's private key is never sent across the wire under any circumstance, instead the work to fix known_hosts across the board is leveraged to enable host-based authentication within a confluent cluster.
 This extends to both the root user and all other users on the systems.

+# Diskless

+In xCAT, diskless images require a special script to run to generate the diskless and statelite initramfs.
+Once ready, packimage tries to trim 'superfluous' content and creates a compressed image that is always downloaded and uncompressed into RAM.
+It is expected that the extracted form of the image persists in the `/install` directory.

+In confluent, more efforts are made to have the built image naturally regenerate its own initramfs, meaning rpm installs that naturally trigger initramfs updates no longer require the user to go back and specially generate.
+The pack utilitiy leaves the entire image intact and creates a compressed image that is by default downloaded on demand into evictable cache.
+Further, the read-write layer of a diskless image is compressed to mitigate memory usage over time.
+Images may be booted `untethered`, but even then the image remains compressed in memory.
+The workflow is such that images can be unpacked from their packed form for updates and maintenance, removing requirements for retaining the extracted form in an particular location.
+Further, an `imgutil exec` facility is provided to boot an extracted image in a container-like environment (dedicated mount and process namespaces with chroot).
+Also, a diskless image retains initramfs access for root user of collective nodes after the main image has booted, to facilitate debug.